daihocmo/learn-vietnamese/docs/routine.md

 If you want to, of course.

 #### Take breaks!

 Take breaks if you feel tired/fatigued!

-## Day 15 to Day 30: Daily Vietnamese Study and Immersion [ÁC CHIẾN KHỔ ĐẤU - 悪戦苦闘]()!
+## Day 15 to Day 30: Daily Vietnamese Study and Immersion **ÁC CHIẾN KHỔ ĐẤU - 悪戦苦闘**!

 Until the 30th day, all I want you to do is:

 - Anki
 - your grammar study
-- "Immersion" = (reading that manga, raw listening anime, subtitle tutor, passive listening, Vietnamese subtitles)
+- "Immersion" = (reading that manga, movies, tv shows, subtitle tutor, passive listening or anything you like)

 The method is pretty much that.